 If you’re writing and reading your own vows, why not have them beautifully written on a textured piece of paper that you can then frame or place in your wedding album?

-might even consider having special pages within your book of calligraphed poems
+Your guest book is another perfect place to display calligraphy details, from the front cover to the inside pages.
+You might even consider having special pages within your book of calligraphed poems or love quotes.

 Get your message across in a most artistic way by placing calligraphy signs throughout your wedding.
 Think wedding welcome signs made out of wood, glass, or chalkboard; a sign with guest book instructions; a small sign for each piece of dessert; signs draped from the back of the sweetheart chairs, or a sign letting people know that you’re having an unplugged wedding.

 Wedding ceremony backdrops are a beautiful alternative to the traditional altar and you can make them even more personal by painting a special phrase in calligraphy style onto the backdrop.
 Another idea is to calligraphy meaningful words or phrases onto the aisle runner that leads to the altar space.